Elizabeth Lake (Los Angeles County, California): Name

-Sometime after 1834, the lake was called La Laguna de Liebre (English: Rabbit Lake) for a short time.
+Sometime after 1834, the lake was called La Laguna de Liebre (English: Jackrabbit Lake) for a short time.
 Then in the 1840s it became known as La Laguna de Chico Lopez, for Francisco "Chico" Lopez, who grazed cattle on its banks.

 Native American

 Elizabeth Lake once marked a dividing point between the territories of the Tataviam, Kitanemuk, and Serrano tribes of Native Americans.
 The Tataviam may have called it Kivarum.
+The Vanyume, or desert Serrano, village of Tsivung was located near the lake.

 Spain and Mexico

 As early as the 1780s, the main inland route between southern and northern Spanish colonial Las Californias province was El Camino Viejo a Los Ángeles (English: the Old Road to Los Angeles).
 It became a well established inland route, and an alternative to the coastal El Camino Real trail used since the 1770s.
 Locally, it ascended the Sierra Pelona Mountains via San Francisquito Canyon, crossed through San Francisquito Pass, ran north to the lake, and then skirted it and continued northwest to Aguaje Lodoso (Mud Spring) in the Antelope Valley and westward to Cow Springs and the Cuddy Valley, and then down Cuddy Canyon to the San Joaquin Valley.

 Another inland route diverged from the El Camino Viejo at Elizabeth Lake, going north to cross the western Antelope Valley and then up Cottonwood Creek canyon, to cross over the Tehachapi Mountains via Old Tejon Pass, and down Tejon Creek canyon to the San Joaquin Valley.
 After 1843, much of that section was within the Mexican Alta California land grant of Rancho Tejon.
 From 1849 to before 1854, it was the main road connecting the southern part of the state to the trail along the eastern side of the San Joaquin Valley to the goldfields to the north.

 The Mexican land grant Rancho La Liebre was established in 1846 in Alta California, with its southeastern section in the Sierra Pelona Mountains near the lake.